TopicGPT: A Prompt-based Topic Modeling Framework: Experiments

-\paragraph{Adjusted Rand Index.} The Rand Index measures the pairwise agreement between two sets of clusterings \cite{rand1971objective}: where $TP$ is the number of true positives, $TN$ is the number of true negatives, $FP$ is the number of false positives, and $FN$ is the number of false negatives.
-Adjusted Rand Index (ARI) further corrects for chance by comparing it to the expected value where $\mathbb{E}[\text{RI}]$ stands for expected rand index \cite{hubert1985comparing, vinh2009information}.
-ARI yields a score close to 0 for random cluster assignments and near 1 for strongly consistent assignments.
+\paragraph{Adjusted Rand Index.} The Rand Index measures the pairwise agreement between two sets of clusters.
+Adjusted Rand Index (ARI) further corrects for chance, yielding a score near 0 for random assignments and near 1 for consistent assignments \cite{hubert1985comparing, vinh2009information}.

-\paragraph{Normalized Mutual Information.} Mutual Information (MI) measures the amount of shared information between two sets of clusterings \cite{shannon1948mathematical}.
-Normalized Mutual Information (NMI) normalizes the MI score to a value between 0 and 1, making MI less sensitive to a varying number of clusters \cite{strehl2002cluster}:
+\paragraph{Normalized Mutual Information.} Mutual Information (MI) measures the amount of shared information between two sets of clusters \cite{shannon1948mathematical}.
+NMI normalizes MI to a value between 0 and 1, making MI less sensitive to a varying number of clusters \cite{strehl2002cluster}.